 Special Commission for the Accreditation of Election Observers convenes its 2nd meeting to decide over a second set of accreditation applications

-The Special Commission for the Accreditation of Election Observers convened on Thursday, June 30, 2016 a second meeting at the headquarters of the National Human Rights Council (CNDH) in Rabat to decide over the second set of accreditation applications from national and international bodies.
+The Special Commission for the Accreditation of Election Observers convened on Thursday, June 30, 2016 second meeting at the headquarters of the National Human Rights Council (CNDH) in Rabat to decide over the second set of accreditation applications from national and international bodies.

 The Commission has decided to give accreditation to 16 bodies including 5 international organizations.
 It rejected 10 applications and deferred the decision on five others.
 The number of accredited bodies has so far reached 33 bodies (28 national and 5 international organizations).